You are here

 If the results show that your baby may have hearing loss, make an appointment with a pediatric audiologist—a hearing expert who specializes in the assessment and management of children with hearing loss.
-This follow-up exam should be done by the time your baby is 3 months old.
+This follow-up exam should be done as soon as possible, preferably by 2 months, but at least by the time the baby is 3 months old.
 The audiologist will conduct tests to determine whether your baby has a hearing problem and, if so, the type and severity of that problem.

 If you need help finding a pediatric audiologist, ask your pediatrician or the hospital staff who conducted your baby’s screening.
 They may even be able to help you schedule an appointment.
 You can also try the directories provided by the American Academy of Audiology or the American Speech–Language–Hearing Association.
-If the follow-up examination confirms that your baby has hearing loss, he or she should begin receiving intervention services before the age of 6 months.
-See our Baby’s Hearing Screening Timeline for Parents for a guide to follow.
+If the follow-up examination confirms that your baby has hearing loss, he or she should begin receiving intervention services as soon as possible, preferably by the age of 3 months and at least by 6 months.
+See our Baby’s hearing screening timeline for parents (below) for a guide to follow.

-The pediatric audiologist may recommend that your baby visit a physician specializing in ear, nose, and throat disorders (an otolaryngologist), who can determine possible causes of hearing loss and recommend intervention options.
-If your child has siblings, the audiologist or otolaryngologist may also recommend that their hearing be tested.
+The pediatric audiologist may recommend that your baby visit a pediatric ear, nose, and throat (ENT) physician who specializes in conditions affecting the ear, known as a pediatric otologist.
+A pediatric otologist can determine possible causes of hearing loss and recommend intervention options.
+If your child has siblings, the audiologist or otologist may also recommend that their hearing be tested.

 The follow-up exam revealed that my baby’s hearing is fine.
 Does that mean we don’t need to check his or her hearing again?

+Not necessarily.
 Hearing loss can occur at any time of life.
 Some inherited forms of hearing loss don’t appear until a child is older.
-In addition, illness, ear infection, head injury, certain medications, and loud noise are all potential causes of hearing loss in children.
+If your baby was exposed to certain infections before being born, they are more likely to have gradual hearing loss during childhood.
+Other factors, such as childhood illness, ear infection, head injury, certain medications, and loud noise are also linked to hearing loss in children.
 Use Your Baby’s Hearing and Communicative Development Checklist to monitor and track your child’s communication milestones through age 5.
 If you have concerns, talk to your pediatrician right away.

-How can I help my child succeed if he or she has hearing loss?
+How can I help my child with hearing loss develop language skills?

 When interventions begin early, children with hearing loss can develop language skills that help them communicate freely and learn actively.
 The federal Individuals with Disabilities Education Act ensures that all children with disabilities have access to the services they need to get a good education.
 Your community may also offer additional services to help support your child.